English English | Deutsch Deutsch

 • Neptune instead of our moon

-If you have seen the Hubble Ultra Deep Field you might recognise some of the galaxies.
+If you have seen the Hubble Ultra Deep Field you might recognise some of its approximately 10000 galaxies.
 The Hubble Extreme Deep Field is a part of the Hubble Ultra Deep Field with an extended exposure time of 23 days instead of 11 days and a narrowed down field of view.
-With the help of this image we now can estimate the number of galaxies to be at least 200 billion.
+Using this image, we can now estimate that the number of galaxies is at least 200 billion.

 All text and articles published by Sun.org are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.